Jam847/Music/Artists/Bad-Omens.md

 # Bad Omens

-Formed in 2015 in Richmond, Virginia, US, with members:
+Formed in 2015 in Richmond, Virginia, US, with current members:

-* Noah Sebastian: Vocalist
+* Noah Sebastian, Vocalist
-* Nicholas Ruffilo: Guitarist
+* Nicholas Ruffilo, Guitarist
-* Joakim "Jolly" Karlsson: Guitarist
+* Joakim "Jolly" Karlsson, Guitarist
-* Nick Folio: Drummer
+* Nick Folio, Drummer
-* *Vincent Riquier: Former Bassist*

 They are signed to Sumerian Records.